husseyexplores/xfetch-hook/README.md

   // Hook for /cart/change.js and /cart/update.js
   const unsubscribe2 = fetch.onRequest(async ({ url, request }) => {
     const isCartChangeOrUpdateRequest = /\/cart\/(change|update).js(on)?/.test(url.pathname)
     if (!isCartChangeOrUpdateRequest) return

     return {
-      // `cart` has `items` array.
+      // `cartJson` has `items` array.
 We will filter out all the items that have 'HIDDEN' product_type
-      // original caller will receive the modified data
+      // so that original caller will receive the modified data
       transformResponse: cartJson => {
         cartJson.items = cartJson.items.filter(item => item.product_type === 'HIDDEN')
         return cartJson
       },

-      // Cart is updated,
+      // Since this is a POST request, it means the cart has been updated
+      // We can listen for the latest data, and react to it
       as: 'json',
       listen: (response, cartJson) => {
-        // `cartJson` is the trasnfromed cart object console.log('Cart has been updated.', cartJson)
+        // `cartJson` is the trasnfromed cart object console.log('Cart has been updated.
+Time to update our UI', cartJson) }
-      }
     }
   })